AbsaOSS/hermes/_docs/0.3/components/e2e-runner.md

 #### JSON prescription features

-- order based 1st on the number and then alphabet
+- order based first on the number and then alphabet
 - there can be variables so you do not have to repeat yourself
 - tests can depend on each other